 Victor Costello - Irish rugby international, Olympian, pilot

 Along with Jim Gavin, Costello is the most renowned sport-playing pilot in Irish life.
-Costello worked as a captain for Ryanair for several years after his retirement from rugby and according to Linkedin is now a Boeing 737 captain.
+Costello worked as a captain for Ryanair for several years after his retirement from rugby.

 Victor Costello first represented Ireland on the big stage at the 1992 Barcelona Olympics.
 He was the Irish shot putt champion four years in a row from 1988 to 1991.
 He completed the three in a row when still in his teens.